GiveMe30Dollars/lox-interpreter-ast/README.md

 - `./lox.sh evaluate test.lox`: Scans, parses and evaluates an expression as stored in `test.lox`, then prints out the value of the evaluation in `std::cout`.
 - `./lox.sh run test.lox`: Executes a Lox program as stored in `test.lox`.
 The file is scanned, parsed, resolved for closures and method binding, then executed line-by-line.

-Additionally, the following mode has been added:
+Additionally, the following has been added:

 - `./lox.sh repl` / `./lox.sh`: Opens REPL mode.
 User input is read and executed on a per-line basis.
 This is also the default behaviour for directly opening the compiled executable.
+  Two additional commands are available in REPL mode, in addition to all of the Lox syntax:
+  - `exit`: Exits the program.
+  - `multiline`: Toggles multiline input for the REPL.
+Multiline input allows for the user to type in an arbitrary number of lines of Lox code, and the code is executed when a blank line is entered.
+    *Note:* Due to constraints in the C++ STL, previous lines cannot be edited for multiline input.

 The following return values signify:
 - `0`: Operation successfully carried out.